PereiraVersaty/pereiraversaty/README.md

 About me:

-- :telescope: I’m currently working on freelance projects
+- :telescope: I’m currently studying lua
 - :thinking: Ask me about what you want to
 - :mailbox: Contact by Discord: Pereira#9999